 One way to starting a strategic plan for racial equity is to use the Racial Equity Impact Assessment in order to determine where the organization is headed.
 The assessment is used as a framework that assesses how racial groups will be impacted by a decision.

-Niketa Brar, executive director of Chicago United for Equity, and Candace Moore, strategic partner for CUE, talked about how they used Racial Equity Impact Assessment to help keep the National Teacher’s Academy opened.
+Brar and Candace Moore, strategic partner for CUE, talked about how they used Racial Equity Impact Assessment to help keep the National Teacher’s Academy opened.
 The assessment helped the group reflect on what was happening and how it could impact communities.